 8. Entire suburb of Greensborough splits into multiple warring factions

 Nothing excites our readers more than a bit of friendly suburban rivalry.
 But how do you inflame that even further?
 Pit the multiple factions within one suburb against each other.
 Residents from the opposing regions of Greenhills, Apollo Parkways, Briar Hill, St Helena, and “Old Greensy” readily picked up their pitchforks and went to war over this one.
 But the most interesting thing to arise from this story was the even more passionate debate over whether Greensborough should be nicknamed “Greensy” or “The Burra”.

-One of our earliest hits, it would be hard to find a Diamond Valley identity more beloved than the legendary giant coffee cup that dances away the morning on Greensborough Highway.
-And keep your eye out, because applications are occasionally open for the world’s most satisfying job.
+One of our earliest hits, it would be hard to find a Diamond Valley identity more beloved than the legendary giant coffee cup that once danced away the morning on Greensborough Highway… RIP.

 This one tends to hit people right in the feels.
 Be honest, if you’ve lived in the area for at least a few years, an encounter-free visit to the region’s largest shopping precinct is almost unheard of… except for this lucky mum.

 Star spotters went into overdrive back in October 2018, and traffic is said to have increased exponentially on both our website and Watsonia Road, as Swifties all over Melbourne scrambled to see if they could bump into Taylor Swift at one of our many fish and chip shops, or belting out a tune in the Watsonia RSL members bar.
 Alas, none of the numerous sightings were confirmed, so we’ll never really know if Tay Tay enjoyed a quiet week of vacation right here in Watsonia.

 4. Customer loses cool after deli assistant doesn’t consult him on the breaking in half of kabana stick